justineearlfern/FeedbackApp_Admin/README.md

 npm install
 npm start
 ```
-If everything is set up correctly, you should see your new webapp running in your browser automatically.
+If everything is set up correctly, you should see your new web app running in your browser automatically.

 <img src="https://github.com/justineearlfern/FeedbackApp_Admin/blob/master/src/Photos/01.PNG" width="800" />